cfull03/Movie-Genre-Model/reports/model_evaluation_report.md

 ### 1.1 Model Type
 - **Classifier Strategy:** OneVsRestClassifier
-- **Base Estimator:** LogisticRegression
+- **Base Estimator:** LinearSVC (Linear Support Vector Classifier)
 - **Classification Type:** Multi-label classification (movies can have multiple genres)
 - **Random State:** 42 (for reproducibility)

+### 1.2 Model Selection Rationale

+**Why LinearSVC over LogisticRegression?**

+The model was switched from LogisticRegression to LinearSVC due to overfitting concerns.
+LogisticRegression with high C values (C=50) showed signs of overfitting, with large gaps between training and test performance.
+LinearSVC with stronger regularization (C=0.1) was chosen to:
+- **Prevent Overfitting:** Lower C value provides stronger regularization, reducing the risk of overfitting
+- **Improve Generalization:** Better performance on unseen data, even if training metrics are lower
+- **Robust Loss Function:** Squared hinge loss is more robust to outliers than logistic loss
+- **Production Stability:** More reliable predictions on new, unseen movie descriptions

-### 1.2 Model Hyperparameters
+### 1.3 Model Hyperparameters

-The model was trained with the following optimized hyperparameters:
+The model was trained with the following hyperparameters optimized for generalization:

-- **Regularization Strength (C):** 50.0
+- **Regularization Strength (C):** 0.1
-  - Higher C value allows the model to fit the training data more closely
+  - Lower C value provides stronger regularization
+  - Prevents overfitting by penalizing complex models
-  - Optimized through experimentation to balance bias and variance
+  - Optimized to balance performance and generalization

 - **Penalty:** L2 (Ridge regularization)
   - Prevents overfitting by penalizing large coefficients
   - More stable than L1 for this dataset size

-- **Solver:** lbfgs
-  - Limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm
-  - Efficient for L2-regularized logistic regression
+  - Ensures all features contribute to predictions

+- **Loss Function:** squared_hinge
+  - More robust to outliers than logistic loss
+  - Provides better generalization properties
-  - Well-suited for multi-class problems
+  - Well-suited for multi-label classification

-- **Max Iterations:** 2000
+- **Max Iterations:** 1000
-  - Ensures convergence for complex optimization problems
-  - Sufficient for the dataset size and feature count
+  - Sufficient for convergence with the regularization strength
+  - Prevents excessive computation time

 - **Class Weight:** balanced
   - Automatically adjusts weights inversely proportional to class frequencies
   - Handles imbalanced genre distribution in the dataset

+- **Dual:** False
+  - Uses primal formulation (more efficient for n_samples > n_features)
+  - Faster training for this dataset size

 - **Tolerance:** 1e-3
   - Convergence tolerance for optimization